Starscream27/shipit-deploy/README.md

 Define a path to an empty directory where Shipit builds it's syncing source. **Beware to not set this path to the root of your repository as shipit-deploy cleans the directory at the given path as a first step.**

+### revision

+Type: `String`

+Revision number that will be written to a REVISION file in each release.

 ### dirToCopy

 Type: `String`